testlabauto/local_selenium_pool/README.md

 ## Debugging

-When using input_queue.put(), you will need to only add the test case you are debugging to the queue
+When using input_queue.put(), to run a specific test that you need to debug, you simply need to only add only that test case to the queue.

-When using auto_fill_queue(), the prefix parmeter to auto_fill_queue can be changed to match a method whose name you also change.
-This way all other tests won't be picked up and added to the queue.
+When using auto_fill_queue(), to run a specific test that you need to debug, use the prefix parameter to auto_fill_queue to match a method whose name you've altered.
 ## Built With

 * [selenium](https://pypi.org/project/selenium/) - Python bindings for Selenium